When using Exclaimer, all emails with a signature applied are converted to HTML format.

 NOTE: This does not affect Plain Text Signatures.

 Yes, you can.
-We recommend using Custom fonts and Fallback fonts.
+We recommend using Custom fonts or Fallback fonts.

 You can duplicate templates and use new text for each sender, however you will have to manage each individual template.